 Economics Associate Professor Cliff Harris and Executive Assistant Margie Knapik hosted the kick-off event.
 Other speakers included Academic Vice President and Provost Kristin Stehouwer, Dean of Student Affairs Andy Cripe, and Human Resources Manager and Benefits Specialist Lori Isenhart.

 “We’re excited that housing and dining services are back to pre-COVID-19 status,” said Cripe.
 “That means open dining areas, housing with roommates, and additional social opportunities.
-But like many places across the country, we are short-staffed and looking for workers, particularly in foodservice.”
+But like many places across the country, we are short-staffed and looking for workers, particularly in food service.”

 As students return to campus, among the new sights they will see is a revamped Mall Walk that runs through the heart of campus and will feature new gathering spots for social and academic purposes.
 The project was also designed to help protect academic spaces from future flooding.
 Enhancements include a completely renovated library, including a learning commons that supports student success.